Timeline: The Search For Robert Vicosa, Ex-Baltimore County Cop Accused In Children's Abduction

 BALTIMORE (WJZ) — A search is underway in Pennsylvania for Robert Vicosa, a former Baltimore County police officer accused of kidnapping his children from their Windsor Township home.
-Vicosa, 41, is wanted on felony charges after police say he attacked his estranged wife, held her captive and took off with the couple’s 6- and 7-year-old daughters, Aaminah and Gianna.
+Vicosa is wanted on felony charges after police say he attacked his estranged wife, held her captive and abducted the couple’s 6- and 7-year-old daughters, Aaminah and Gianna.

 Police said Vicosa, who is believed to be armed, may be in the company of Tia Bynum, a Baltimore County police sergeant and former co-worker who has been “less than forthcoming” with the investigation.
 Investigators are looking for Bynum’s car, a 2013 Lexus GS 350 with the Pennsylvania license plate KPK2076.
-Anyone who sees Vicosa or his children is asked to call 911 immediately.READ MORE: Wizards' GM Tommy Sheppard Gets Extension Amid Fast Start
+Anyone who sees Vicosa or his children is asked to call 911 immediately.READ MORE: COVID-19 In Maryland: State Surpasses 9 Million Vaccines Administered

 Below is a brief timeline of the investigation: